cugos/cugos.github.com/meetings/_posts/2023-09-20-cugos_monthly.md

 ---
 **Keenan Ganz** will talk about **thermal modeling with LiDAR** data from NSF NEON.
 Keenan is a PhD student in the Remote Sensing and Geospatial Analysis Laboratory at UW.
 He studies canopy temperature in conifer forests at multiple scales: in situ thermometers, drone thermography, and satellite imagery.
 Keenan is interested in developing software to refine canopy temperature measurements, and in using these data to monitor forest health.

-**Karsten Vennemann** will share some notes on efficiently obtaining and consolidating US Census data.
+**Karsten Vennemann** will share some notes on efficiently obtaining and consolidating US Census bloc and bloc group data.

 **We** will have a dicussion about coming up with new topics for our meetings in October and November.